memoriesbytalha/Open-CV-assignments/Readme.md

 ## What's Happening

-This project aims to demonstrate the usage of OpenCV library for image processing.
-It includes various examples and techniques for manipulating and analyzing images.
-The code is organized into different modules, each focusing on a specific aspect of image processing.
+This project aims to demonstrate the usage of OpenCV library for image reading.

 For any issues reach out to me : 01-136221-020@student.bahria.edu.pk Linkedin : https://www.linkedin.com/in/memoriesbytalha/